Pentland is the name behind some of the world’s best active and footwear brands.

-The Group is also the majority owner of JD Sports Fashion plc, which operates over 800 sports, fashion and outdoor stores across Europe.
+The Group is also the majority owner of JD Sports Fashion Limited, which operates over 1,300 sports, fashion and outdoor stores across 12 countries.

 We’re a third-generation, family-owned business – and we retain strong family values.
 We care about people, and that’s what drives our day-to-day work.
 This means creating products that meet the demanding standards expected by our customers.
 It means hiring the best people and making sure we support them to achieve their best.
 And it means striving to ensure that our suppliers and other partners work in the same, people-centred way.

 We’re a business with guts: we speak our mind and we take risks.
 Happy to take the lead and to make a stand about the things we believe in, we prioritise creativity and allow people and experiences to take us somewhere new.
 We are always moving forward.
 We never say never.

 In 1932, our founders set up The Liverpool Shoe Company with little more than £100 base capital.
 The organisation began as a wholesaler but has evolved, over eight decades, into the global family of sports, outdoor and fashion brands that Pentland is today.

 We have a lot to thank our founders for: not just for establishing a footwear business with firm foundations, but for giving us the sense of adventure and risk-taking that has allowed us to venture into new areas as the business has evolved.